firedrakeproject/firedrake/demos/saddle_point_pc/saddle_point_systems.py.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A better approach is to use a Schur complement preconditioner,
-described in :ref:`mixed_preconditioning`.
+described in :ref:`mixed-preconditioning`.
 The system we are trying
 to solve is conceptually a :math:`2\times 2` block matrix.

 .. math::